 "...I have always valued my association with AAEE for information, professional contacts and personal contacts.
 You just can’t beat good relationships.
 As a retiree, I still enjoy my AAEE friends and the information received from the National Office..." - Ms. Janice S. Jones, 2007

-The American Association for Employment in Education (AAEE), an organization which promotes professional standards and practices in teacher preparation and job recruitment, recognizes a national shortage of candidates preparing for careers in certain teaching fields.
-This scholarship program is designed to address this need, providing an $800 award annually.
+The American Association for Employment in Education (AAEE), an organization which promotes professional standards and practices in teacher preparation and job recruitment, recognizes a national shortage of candidates preparing for careers in certain teaching fields as well as teachers of color.
+This scholarship program is designed to address these needs by providing two $1,000 awards annually.

 Congratulations to our 2017 Janice Jones Scholarship Awardee, Bethany Schlipf!

 Bethany is from Gridley, Illinois.
 She is completing her BA in Bilingual Elementary Education with a minor in Spanish and an ESL endorsement.
 She will graduate from Illinois State University in Spring 2019.
 Bethany has spent several weeks as a volunteer in Guatemala and Mexico.
 She hopes to use her love for Spanish and working with children by teaching students from low-income families in a rural or urban area.
 She also has a desire to teach abroad in a Spanish-speaking country.